alew3/Turso_iOS/README.md

 git clone --branch vector --depth 1 https://github.com/tursodatabase/libsql.git
 ```

-First build SQLite for Mac (needed to generate files for the iOS build)
+Build SQLite for Mac (this is needed to generate files for the iOS build)
 ```bash
 cd libsql/libsql-sqlite3 && ./configure && make
 ```

-Build SQLite for iOS
+Finally build SQLite for iOS
 ```bash
 # go back to project folder and run the build script
 cd ../..